Papua New Guinea national cricket team

-The Papua New Guinea national cricket team, nicknamed the Barramundis, is the team that represents the country of Papua New Guinea in international cricket.
-The team is organised by Cricket PNG, which has been an Associate Member of the International Cricket Council (ICC) since 1973.
-Papua New Guinea previously had One-Day International (ODI) status, which it gained by finishing fourth in 2014 World Cup Qualifier.
+The Papua New Guinea men's national cricket team, nicknamed the Barramundis, is the team that represents the country of Papua New Guinea in international cricket.
+The team is organised by Cricket PNG, which has been an associate member of the International Cricket Council (ICC) since 1973.
+Papua New Guinea first gained One-Day International (ODI) status by finishing fourth in the 2014 World Cup Qualifier.
 Papua New Guinea lost both their ODI and T20I status in March 2018 after losing a playoff match against Nepal during the 2018 Cricket World Cup Qualifier, a result that earned ODI and T20I status for their opponents.
-On 26 April 2019, PNG defeated Oman to finish to scure a top-four finish in the 2019 ICC World Cricket League Division Two and reclaim their ODI status.
+On 26 April 2019, Papua New Guinea defeated Oman to secure a top-four finish in the 2019 ICC World Cricket League Division Two and reclaim their ODI status.

-Papua New Guinea is the strongest team in the ICC East Asia-Pacific region, winning most ICC regional tournaments and having a similar record in the cricket tournament at the Pacific Games.
-The team has also played in every edition of the World Cup Qualifier (previously the ICC Trophy).
-Papua New Guinea holds the world record for the highest score in a one-day match, making 572/7 against New Caledonia in 2007.
+Papua New Guinea again lost the ODI status in 2023 after a 117-run defeat against USA.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its Members.
-Therefore, all Twenty20 matches played between Papua New Guinea and other ICC members since 1 January 2019 have been a full T20I.
+Therefore, all Twenty20 matches played between Papua New Guinea and other ICC members since 1 January 2019 have the full T20I status.